UW-Libraries/druw-infrastructure/README.md

 * `cd /home/vagrant/druw`

-* Start development solr
+* Start development solr:
     `bundle exec solr_wrapper -d solr/config/ --collection_name hydra-development &`

-  * If solr 7 give you problems, run solr 6 instead
+  * If solr 7 give you problems, run solr 6 instead:
     `bundle exec solr_wrapper -d solr/config/ --collection_name hydra-development --version 6.6.1 &`

-* Start FCRepo - your fedora project instance
+* Start FCRepo - your fedora project instance:
     `bundle exec fcrepo_wrapper -p 8984 &`

 * Create a default admin set.
 You only need to do this step ONCE when you first create your new VM:
     `rails hyrax:default_admin_set:create`

 * Generate a work type.
 You only need to do this step ONCE when you first create your new VM:
     `rails generate hyrax:work GenericWork`

 * Start development rails server
     `rails server -p 3000 -b 0.0.0.0`

 When you start up DRUW in the future, you will only need to start up Solr, FCrepo, and Rails.
 You do NOT need to recreate the default admin set.